mehulagg/gitlab/doc/development/documentation/site_architecture/global_nav.md

 > - [Per-project](https://gitlab.com/gitlab-org/gitlab-docs/-/merge_requests/498) navigation added in GitLab 12.2.
 > - [Unified global navigation](https://gitlab.com/gitlab-org/gitlab-docs/-/merge_requests/1482) added in GitLab 13.11.

-Global navigation (the left-most pane in our three pane documentation) provides:
+Global navigation is the left-most pane in the documentation.
+You can use the "global nav" to browse the content.

-- A high-level grouped view of product features.
-- The ability to discover new features by browsing the menu structure.
-- A way to allow the reader to focus on product areas.
-- The ability to refine landing pages, so they don't have to do all the work of surfacing every page contained within the documentation.

-## Adding new items
+Research shows that most users come to the content through search.
+When they land on a result, we want them to find topics nearby that are related to the content they're reading.

+At the highest level, our global nav is workflow-based.
+We want our navigation to help users build a mental model of how to use GitLab.
+Under each of the higher workflow-based topics are the names of features.
+For example:

+**Use GitLab** (workflow) **> Build your application** (workflow) **> CI/CD** (feature) **> Pipelines** (feature)

+## Choose the right language for your navigation entry

+Before you add an item to the left nav, choose the language you want to use.

+The nav entry should match the page title.
+However, if the title is too long, when you shorten the phrase, use either:

+- A noun, like **Merge requests**.
+- An active verb, like **Install GitLab** or **Get started with runners**.

+Use a phrase that clearly indicates what the page is for.
+For example, **Get started** is not as helpful as **Get started with runners**.

+## Add a navigation entry

+All topics should be included in the left nav.

 To add a topic to the global nav, edit [`navigation.yaml`](https://gitlab.com/gitlab-org/gitlab-docs/blob/main/content/_data/navigation.yaml) and add your item.

-All new pages need a new navigation item.
-Without a navigation, the page becomes "orphaned".
+All new pages need a navigation item.
+Without a navigation, the page becomes "orphaned."
 That
 is:

 - The navigation shuts when the page is opened, and the reader loses their place.